dbpedia/neural-rdf-verbalizer/README.md

    	!git clone https://<github_access_token>@github.com/DwaraknathT/GSoC-19.git
 ```

-- You can get your Github access token in developer's settings.
+- You can get your Github access token from GitHub developer's settings.

 - To preprocess the files